Stephen IV Babonić: During the Interregnum

-Due to Charles' little interests and presence in Slavonia and Croatia, the Babonići attempted to find new powerful protectors.
-Because of John's marriage with Clara Euphemia, the daughter of Albert I of Gorizia, they were related to their western neighbors, the House of Gorizia, who ruled Gorizia (Görz) and Tyrol within the Holy Roman Empire.
-Through them, the Babonići were trying to build an alliance with the House of Habsburg.
-The Steirische Reimchronik narrates that, in the early spring 1308, Stephen – styled as "duke of Zagreb" –, John and Radoslav, along with Dujam Frankopan traveled to Marburg (Maribor) to meet with Frederick the Fair.
-During the negotiations took place in March, the Babonići lent 300 Viennese silver denarii to the duke to finance his military campaigns.
+Due to Charles' little interest or presence in Slavonia and Croatia, the Babonići attempted to find new powerful protectors.
+Through John's marriage to Clara Euphemia, the daughter of Albert I of Gorizia, they were related to their western neighbors, the House of Gorizia, who ruled Gorizia (Görz) and Tyrol within the Holy Roman Empire.
+With this connection, the Babonići hoped to build an alliance with the House of Habsburg.
+The Steirische Reimchronik narrates that, in early spring 1308, Stephen – styled as "Duke of Zagreb" –, John and Radoslav, along with Dujam Frankopan, traveled to Marburg (Maribor) to meet with Frederick the Fair.
+During the negotiations in March, the Babonići lent 300 Viennese silver denarii to the duke to finance his military campaigns.
 In return, Frederick pledged several villages in Austria along its border with Hungary to Stephen and his brothers.
 Stephen and his brothers promised to join a campaign against Bohemia the following year.
-Thereafter, in the summer of 1308, John joined Frederick's campaign into the Patriarchate of Aquileia, under the commandment of Ulrich I of Walsee.
+In the summer of 1308, John joined Frederick's campaign into the Patriarchate of Aquileia, under the command of Ulrich I of Walsee.

-Meanwhile in Hungary, Charles I became the sole monarch of the Hungarian–Croatian kingdom.
+Meanwhile, in Hungary, Charles I became the sole monarch of the Hungarian–Croatian kingdom.
 While John pursued their family's "western policy" (i.e. campaigns into Friuli), Stephen's attention slowly turned to events in Slavonia.
-Stephen and John were among those barons, who greeted the arriving papal legate Gentile Portino da Montefiore in Zagreb in early September 1308.
-There, a dispute arose over the possession right of Medvedgrad arose between Stephen Babonić and Augustin Kažotić, the Bishop of Zagreb.
+Stephen and John were among those barons who greeted the arriving papal legate Gentile Portino da Montefiore in Zagreb in early September 1308.
+There, a dispute arose over the possession right of Medvedgrad between Stephen Babonić and Augustin Kažotić, the Bishop of Zagreb.
 The legate ruled in favor of Stephen.
 In addition, the costs of maintaining the castle, in addition to paying the garrison and supplying them with wine, fell on the cathedral chapter in accordance with the verdict.
 The Babonići did not attend the Diet of Hungary in Pest, where Charles I was unanimously proclaimed king on 27 November 1308.
-The Babonić brothers were not present personally at the second coronation of Charles on 15 June 1309 too; they sent their envoy Peter, the archdeacon of Čazma, only.
-In September 1309, Stephen and his brothers (John and Radoslav) swore to protect the rights of Bishop Augustin Kažotić to the estates that were being contested by the Lastić (Laztech) and Stanković (Stankouch) families of castle warrior origin, at the behest of Charles I. Antun Nekić argued that it is a clear sign for that Charles acknowledged the practical distribution of power in Slavonia, as he was well aware that Henry Kőszegi, despite his dignity of Ban of Slavonia, was not in position to carry out a royal order in the dominion of the Babonići.
+The Babonić brothers were not present personally at the second coronation of Charles on 15 June 1309 either; they sent their envoy Peter, the archdeacon of Čazma.
+In September 1309, Stephen and his brothers (John and Radoslav) swore to protect the rights of Bishop Augustin Kažotić to the estates that were being contested by the Lastić (Laztech) and Stanković (Stankouch) families of castle warrior origin, at the behest of Charles I. Antun Nekić argued that it is a clear sign that Charles acknowledged the practical distribution of power in Slavonia, as he was well aware that Henry Kőszegi, despite his dignity of Ban of Slavonia, was not in position to carry out a royal order in the dominion of the Babonići.